-- 7 Meth Labs in Fresno County
+- Seven meth labs in Fresno County

-- 5 Meth Labs in Kern County
+- Five meth labs in Kern County

-- 6 Meth Labs in Madera County
+- Six meth labs in Madera County

-- 36 Meth Labs in Merced County
+- 36 meth labs in Merced County

-- 7 Meth Labs in Sacramento County
+- Seven meth labs in Sacramento County

-- 14 Meth Labs in San Joaquin County
+- 14 meth labs in San Joaquin County

-- 33 Meth Labs in Stanislaus County
+- 33 meth labs in Stanislaus County

 As recently as 2016, five individuals in Fresno were indicted on drug trafficking charges.
 The indictment followed an investigation into a drug trafficking group, based in California and Arizona, with ties to Mexican cartels.

 Even more recently, Fresno police seized a kilogram of heroin (with a street value of over $100,000) from a truck at a convenience store near Scandinavian Middle School in February of 2017.

 Tackling Addiction And Drug Crime In Central Valley

-Indeed, addiction treatment is still the most progressive way to address drug crime.
+Addiction treatment is still the most progressive way to address drug crime.
 In Central Valley, where drugs are abundant, addiction treatment is being utilized to try and save lives and decrease the demand for drugs.

 Elevate Addiction Services Offers Addiction Treatment for Central Valley Residents

 At Elevate Addiction Services, we offer a caring and unique approach to holistic addiction treatment.
-With three treatment locations–Watsonville, South Lake Tahoe, and Placerville –we are conveniently located to offer residents of the Central Valley a peaceful environment where they can focus on their recovery.
+With three treatment locations–Watsonville and South Lake Tahoe–we are conveniently located to provide residents of the Central Valley a peaceful environment where they can focus on their recovery.